-Responsibility.org is such an unbelievable organization and I just love and standby what they do.
+Responsibility.org is such an unbelievable organization and I just love and stand by what they do.
 They are the longest-standing, most wide-spread alcohol education program of its kind.
 Believe it or not – Ask, Listen, Learn: Kids and Alcohol Don’t Mix has reached over 62 million parents, kids and teachers since it began in 2004.
 That stat just makes me smile because it’s such a HUGE reach!
-The program really strives to start a conversation about why a healthy lifestyle is important, and why that healthy lifestyle doesn’t include drinking underage.
+The program really strives to start a conversation about why a healthy lifestyle is important, and why that healthy lifestyle doesn’t include underage drinking.
 In November 2016, a new set of classroom resources was published for teachers’ use in the school environment to help kids say YES to a healthy lifestyle and NO to underage drinking.
 I love that there really is this great incorporation of home life and school life, this is really important for kids, too.

 With 4 tweens at home (my daughter is just 3 years old), these conversations have already started.
 It’s important for me to be on top of my kids and make them aware NOW.
-What drew me initially to Responsibility.org is that they believe parents need to have ongoing conversations with their kids about being confident decision makers, and keeping good friends that encourage positive decisions and talk to their kids about real ways to say NO to alcohol.
+What drew me initially to Responsibility.org is that they believe parents need to have ongoing conversations with their kids about being confident decision makers and keeping good friends that encourage positive decisions and talk to their kids about real ways to say NO to alcohol.
 It’s not an easy conversation to always have with your kids, but it’s a vital one.
 It’s a conversation that hopefully can impact their friends, too.
 Drinking underage does not make you cool and it’s something that I really have tried to teach my kids.

-With summer right before us, it’s a wonderful time to engage a conversation with your kids because there’s definitely an uptick of drinking in the summer.
+With summer right before us, it’s a wonderful time to engage in a conversation with your kids about underage drinking because there’s definitely an uptick of drinking in the summer.
 If you head to the beach, you might see people drinking.
 If you head to a neighborhood cookout/party, you might see people drinking.
 If you go to a baseball game, you might see people drinking.
 People are outside in the summer enjoying the weather, enjoying family and friends and (yes) potentially enjoying some drinks.